Summary: Mobile devices require a tight focus in content presentation, with the first screen limited to only the most essential information.

-Of course, there are many other points to consider (detailed findings to be presented in our training course on Writing for Mobile), but this one issue is the main usability guideline for mobile content:
+Of course, there are many other points to consider (detailed findings to be presented in our training courses on writing), but this one issue is the main usability guideline for mobile content:

 - When writing for mobile users, focus their attention on the essential content.